iverberk/doap-engineer/content/posts/building-a-successful-idp-the-human-factor.md

 draft = true
 +++

 In the world of software engineering, an Internal Developer Platform (IDP) serves as the backbone of your technological infrastructure, empowering your developers to efficiently build, deploy, and manage applications.
-However, it's not just the technical stack that determines the success of an IDP; factors like *onboarding*, *ease of use*, and *support* are equally—if not more—important.
-In smaller organizations, paying attention to these can be the difference between a smooth-running machine and a cluttered, under-utilized platform.
+However, it's not just the technical stack that determines the success of an IDP; factors like *onboarding*, *ease of use*, and *support* are equally —if not more— important.
+Paying attention to these can be the difference between a smooth-running machine and a cluttered, under-utilized platform.
 Let’s dive into these critical aspects for building a successful IDP.

 ## Onboarding: Setting Developers Up for Success

-Imagine this: A new developer joins your team, ready to contribute, but they hit a documentation wall that's about learning the platform—not executing tasks.
+Imagine this: A new developer joins your team, ready to contribute, but they hit a documentation wall that's about learning the platform, not executing tasks.
 Remember, the goal isn't to master the IDP itself, but to deliver products faster.
 That's why your documentation should be task-driven.
-Provide step-by-step templates within your CI/CD pipelines that show—not just tell—developers how to deploy, connect to databases, and integrate other services.
-The documentation should not be a textbook but a playbook, one that developers can run with immediately.
+Provide step-by-step templates within your CI/CD pipelines that show —not just tell— developers how to deploy, connect to databases, and integrate other services.
+The documentation should be a textbook that feels like a playbook, one that developers can run with immediately.

 Moreover, set up a DevOps journey that takes a developer from creating a Git project to deploying and running it in production with robust observability.
 Incorporate direct solutions to common questions such as: